chaoss/wg-evolution/metrics/Code_Changes.md

     and when it was committed to the repository.
     For deciding on the period, one of them has to be selected.

 * Include merge commits.
-Booelan.
+Boolean.
 Default: True.

     Merge commits are
     those which merge a branch, and in some cases are not considered as